Automattic/jetpack/projects/plugins/boost/docs/DEVELOPEMENT_GUIDE.md

 ## Accessing WordPress Core files and wp-content

-If you are using the Docker setup, you can find the WordPress core files as well as the `wp-content` folder under the `tools/docker/wordpress` directory from the root of this Jetpack monorepo.
+If you are using the Docker setup, you can find the WordPress core files as well as the `wp-content` folder under the `tools/docker/wordpress` directory from the root of this Jetpack Monorepo.

 # Unit testing